Al148506/VidaVacationsProject/README.md

-🌴 VidaVacations - Práctica de Desarrollo Web
+🌴 VidaVacations - Web Development Practice

-📌 Descripción
+📌 Description

-Este proyecto es una práctica de desarrollo web en la cual se ha creado una página para la empresa VidaVacations, dedicada a la venta de paquetes vacacionales.
+This project is a web development practice in which a website was created for VidaVacations, a company dedicated to selling vacation packages.

-El objetivo principal del proyecto es aplicar conocimientos en desarrollo web utilizando diversas tecnologías y buenas prácticas.
+The main objective of the project is to apply web development knowledge using various technologies and best practices.

-Tecnologías Utilizadas
+Technologies Used

-HTML, CSS y JavaScript - Para la creación del frontend.
+HTML, CSS, and JavaScript - For creating the frontend.

-Capturas de pantalla
+Screenshots

 ![images/head.png](https://github.com/Al148506/VidaVacationsProject/blob/f09ee8fcccc2242dab18853143325039a1de844f/images/head.png)